DataFire/Integrations/integrations/generated/google_sqladmin/README.md

   * failoverReplica `object`: The name and status of the failover replica.
 This property is applicable only to Second Generation instances.
     * available `boolean`: The availability status of the failover replica.
 A false status indicates that the failover replica is out of sync.
 The master can only failover to the falover replica when the status is true.
     * name `string`: The name of the failover replica.
 If specified at instance creation, a failover replica is created for the instance.
 The name doesn't include the project ID.
 This property is applicable only to Second Generation instances.
-  * gceZone `string`: The GCE zone that the instance is serving from.
-In case when the instance is failed over to standby zone, this value may be different with what user specified in the settings.
+  * gceZone `string`: The Compute Engine zone that the instance is currently serving from.
+This value could be different from the zone that was specified when the instance was created if the instance has failed over to its secondary zone.
   * instanceType `string`: The instance type.
 This can be one of the following.
   * ipAddresses `array`: The assigned IP addresses for the instance.
     * items [IpMapping](#ipmapping)